 Highlights of the school’s activities and results:

 Their journey began with a visit to the local Iniscarra Hydroelectricity Dam to learn all about hydropower and how different elements of the dam work to produce enough energy to power a nearby town!
-The Water Masters also learnt about the local ecosystem for humans and salmon observing the salmon swimming upstream for spawning season.
+The Water Masters also learned about the local ecosystem for humans and salmon observing the salmon swimming upstream for spawning season.

-Next up was the Raptor Project, which involved hands-on learning about the local flora, fauna and especially the important river pearl mussel and nearby flooding issues.
+Next up was the Raptor Project, which involved hands-on learning about the local flora, fauna, and especially the important river pearl mussel and nearby flooding issues.

-All told, the Water Masters involved 695 people from the small local community and convinced 592 of them to take a water saving pledge – that’s over 85%!!!
+All told, the Water Masters involved 695 people from the small local community and convinced 592 of them to take a water-saving pledge – that’s over 85%!!!

-Thanks to the Water Explorers in assistance with selection of The Convent of Mercy Girls National School for the WAFA Youth Award 2016.
+Thanks to the Water Explorers in assistance with the selection of The Convent of Mercy Girls National School for the WAFA Youth Award 2016.